Quickstart Guide: nixos-anywhere

 Host key verification failed.

 This is because the known_hosts file in the .ssh directory now contains a mismatch, since the server has been overwritten.
-To solve this, use a text editor to remove the old entry from the known_hosts file.
+To solve this, use a text editor to remove the old entry from the known_hosts file (or use the command ssh-keygen -R <ip_address>).
 The next connection attempt will then treat this as a new server.

-The error message line Offending ECDSA key in ~/.ssh/known_hosts: gives the line number that needs to be removed from the known_hosts file.
+The error message line Offending ECDSA key in ~/.ssh/known_hosts:6 gives the line number that needs to be removed from the known_hosts file (line 6 in this example).

-The new server's configurations are defined in the flake. nixos-anywhere does not create etc/nixos/configuration.nix, since it expects the server to be administered remotely.
-Any future changes to the configuration should be made to the flake, and you would reference this flake when doing the nixos-rebuild command or a deployment tool of your choice i.e. colmena, nixinate.
+Any future changes to the configuration should be made to your flake.
+You would reference this flake when using the NixOS nixos-rebuild command or a separate 3rd party deployment tool of your choice i.e. deploy-rs, colmena, nixinate.

-This example can be run from the machine itself for updating (replace <URL to your flake> with your flake i.e. .# if your flake is in the current directory):
+To update on the machine locally (replace <URL to your flake> with your flake i.e. .# if your flake is in the current directory):

 nixos-rebuild switch --flake <URL to your flake>

-You can also run nixos-rebuild to update a machine remotely, if you have set up an openssh server and your ssh key for the root user:
+To update remotely you will need to have configured an ssh server and your ssh key for the root user:

 nixos-rebuild switch --flake <URL to your flake> --target-host "root@<ip address>"